Biochemistry

 Unlock discoveries at the intersection of biology and chemistry

 Are you curious about what makes life tick, all the way down to the molecular level?
-As a biochemistry major at Simmons, you’ll explore life’s processes through the lens of biology and chemistry.
+As a Biochemistry major at Simmons, you’ll explore life’s processes through biology and chemistry.
 You’ll apply theories and techniques from both fields to understand how living systems function.

-Join a field that is a driving force in advancing the fields of medicine, agriculture, biotechnology, and nutrition.
-Our program emphasizes one-on-one mentorship with professors, who will guide you throughout your academic journey.
+Join a field that drives advances in medicine, agriculture, biotechnology, and nutrition.
+Our program emphasizes one-on-one mentorship with professors, who guide you throughout your academic journey.
 You’ll work in a faculty research laboratory and gain hands-on experience uncommon at the undergraduate level.

 Simmons offers an integrated, rigorous program that includes foundational course work in chemistry, biology, and physics.